Yaarn/yaarn.github.io/pages/client/using-yaarn/dashboard.md

 ---
 layout: page
 title: "Your Dashboard"
-parent: "Using Yaarn as a Client"
+parent: "Using Pressto as a Client"
 grand_parent: "Client Documentation"
 permalink: /client/dashboard/
 nav_order: 1